Joan Libby Hawk, Studio Potter

-I continue to consult on women's rights and economic empowerment--check out Libby Hawk Associates to learn more.
-In 2014 I started to make serious space once more for art and clay.
+I continue to consult on women's rights and economic empowerment--working for the United Nations from 2001 to 2016.
+In 2014, I started to make serious space once more for art and clay and in 2017 I opened my own studio, where I explore clay, paint and develop projects.
 So, more than forty years since the 1972 beginning, clay and all its possibilities once again take center stage.
 Creating this site represents an announcement of sorts, not so unlike my MFA exhibit.

 1976 MFA Exhibit